 This trial consists of two phases: an interventional phase and a three-month follow-up phase (see above).
-The end of the trial is defined as the final follow-up assessment (three-month phone call and return of EQ5D Questionnaire) for the final patient entered into the trial.
+The end of the trial is defined as the final follow-up assessment (three-month postal questionnaire or phone call and the return of the EQ5D Questionnaire) for the final patient entered into the trial.
 If a patient is still in hospital or too ill to complete a follow up assessment at 3 months, their follow-up will be censored (except for passive follow-up through the UK population register).